 What is Prostate Cancer?

 Prostate cancer occurs when the cells in the gland grow uncontrollably, leading to a malignant tumour.
-According to the Marie Keating Foundation and the Irish Cancer Society, prostate cancer is the most common male cancer in Ireland.
+According to the Irish Cancer Society, prostate cancer is the most common male cancer in Ireland.

 One in eight men will be affected by the disease and more than 3,500 men are diagnosed with prostate cancer yearly.
-However, treatment advances such as brachytherapy, which is available at UPMC Hillman Cancer Centre at UPMC Whitfield Hospital, mean prostate cancer also has one of the best survival rates of all cancers.
+However, treatment advances such as brachytherapy means prostate cancer also has one of the best survival rates of all cancers.
+Brachytherapy is available at:

 Prostate Cancer Risk Factors